Rotational Taylor dispersion in linear flows: Concluding remarks

 \section{Concluding remarks}

-In this paper, we have developed a generalized Taylor dispersion theory that describes the long-time rotational dispersion of a spheroidal particle in linear flows that is constrained to rotate in the velocity-gradient plane.
+In this paper we have developed a GTD theory that describes the long-time rotational dispersion of a spheroidal particle in linear flows that is constrained to rotate in the velocity-gradient plane.
 As is standard for Taylor dispersion, the average drift and the effective dispersion are treated in a unified framework by leveraging a flux-averaging method in Fourier space.
-The results obtained from the continuum theory are corroborated by Brownian dynamics simulations of the orientational equation of motion.
-Using asymptotic analysis in the strong flow limit, we have showed that a simple shear enhances while an extensional flow hinders the long-time rotational dispersion.
-More specifically, we showed that $D^\mathrm{eff}/D_R=O(1)$ in simple shear and $D^\mathrm{eff}/D_R \to 0$ in extensional flow as $Pe \to \infty$ for a given nonzero $B$.
+The results obtained from the continuum theory are corroborated by BD simulations of the orientational equation of motion.
+Using asymptotic analysis in the strong flow limit, we have shown that a simple shear enhances while an extensional flow hinders the long-time rotational dispersion.
+More specifically, we showed that $D^\mathrm{eff}/D_R=O(1)$ in simple shear and $D^\mathrm{eff}/D_R \to 0$ in extensional flow as $Pe \to \infty$ for a given non-zero $B$.
 These results reveal that the long-time rotational dispersion depends qualitatively on the characteristics of the background flow.

-While we focused on the long-time dispersion in steady flows, our generalized Taylor dispersion theory applies equally well to time-periodic flows such as oscillatory shear.
-In oscillatory shear, one needs to first obtain the long-time (time-dependent) solutions to the average and displacement fields.
+While we focused on the long-time dispersion in steady flows, our GTD theory applies equally well to time-periodic flows such as oscillatory shear.
+In oscillatory shear one needs to first obtain the long-time (time-dependent) solutions to the average and displacement fields.
 In addition to the cell average employed for steady linear flows, a time average over the oscillation period is needed to obtain the long-time transport coefficients.